seankim658/codeprompts/README.md

 | [`git_commit.hbs`](./src/templates/git_commit.hbs)                         | Template for creating a concise and accurate git commit message.
 Can be used with both the `diff-staged` and `diff-unstaged` options.                                      |
 | [`git_issues.hbs`](./src/templates/git_issue.hbs)                          | Template for implementing changes based on a Github issue.                                                                                                                 |
 | [`code_optimization.hbs`](./src/templates/code_optimization.hbs)           | Template for optimizing code in time and space complexity.                                                                                                                 |

-## Notes

-The `isssues` flag will only work for public repositories.